Lee Evans (comedian): Stand-up comedy

-Evans rose to fame during the 1990s with abrasive, exciting, sweaty, energetic stage performances, and physical observational comedy.
+Evans rose to fame during the 1990s with his energetic stage performances and physical observational comedy.
 His slapstick humour has led to comparisons with Norman Wisdom, though Evans does not regard Wisdom as an influence.
 In 1993, he won the Perrier Comedy Award for his work at the Edinburgh Festival.

 Evans's sweat drenches him on stage.
 During most of his headlining performances, he often takes an intermission, during which he has a quick shower and changes into a different suit.
 He has also said that his suits are regularly thrown away after three performances, mainly because of the sweat, with dry-cleaners refusing to handle them.
 In November 2005, Evans broke the world record for a solo act performing to the biggest comedy audience, performing to 10,108 people at the Manchester Arena.

 Evans toured the UK in autumn 2008 with his stand-up act entitled "Big".
 During his "Big" tour he performed in front of over 500,000 people on 59 dates.
 This was scheduled to involve the first-ever performance by a comedian at the O2 Arena in London until Chris Rock announced dates that would take place at the venue prior to Evans.
 The DVD was filmed at the O2 Arena, and was released on 24 November 2008.
 It became the best-selling comedy DVD in the UK for Christmas 2008, selling over 1,000,000 copies.
 Evans appeared on the Channel 4's Comedy Gala for Great Ormond Street Hospital on 30 March 2010.
 He was the last act on stage and he received a comedy award and auctioned it to the audience for charity.